Physical Education at Ladybridge Primary School

 Through Physical Education, our children develop not just as individuals but also as members of a team; learning to encourage, develop and support each other’s success.
 They grow to understand the importance of structure and rules to enable positive experiences.
 Through competition, they learn to celebrate achievement and to manage disappointment.

 Our curriculum aims to develop three main areas of activity (Games, Gymnastics and Dance).
-In Early Years, this follows the Foundation Stage curriculum, emphasising the development of good control and co-ordination in movement and handling as well as an understanding of how this contributes to a healthy body.
+In Early Years, this follows the Early Years Foundation Stage curriculum, emphasising the development of good control and co-ordination in movement and handling as well as an understanding of how this contributes to a healthy body.
 All Key Stage 1 and Key Stage 2 classes follow a progressive curriculum that develops knowledge and skills in each area as well as an understanding of associated vocabulary.
 In Key Stage 2, Swimming and Outdoor Adventurous Activity (OAA) are added to the curriculum skills to provide a broad range of physical activities and to teach life-saving skills.

 Apart from in Early Years where the curriculum follows a continuous-provision model, each class has two hours of PE lessons each week: one focussing on Games (or Swimming/OAA in KS2) and one focussing on Gymnastics or Dance.
 Lessons develop skills and then use those skills in practical and/or competitive situations; we also hold termly House competitions.
 Children are encouraged to self and peer assess in order to develop skills further.
 Formal lessons are complemented with physical learning in other subjects: each class aims to complete 30 minutes active-learning each day to emphasise that physical activity underpins all we do.